H2CO3/Sparkling/doc/tutorial.md

 - `let`
 - `nil`
 - `not`
-- `null`
 - `or`
 - `return`
 - `true`
 - `typeof`
-- `var`
 - `while`

 ## Variables

-All variables need to be declared with `var` or `let` before they can be used.
+All variables need to be declared with `let` before they can be used.
 Variables can be initialized when declared.
 For example:

-    var i = 10;
+    let i = 10;
-    var j;
+    let j;

 You can combine multiple declarations by separating them with commas:

-    var i, j;
+    let i, j;
     let foo = "bar", bar = "quirk";

 An identifier that is undeclared is assumed to refer to a global constant.
 It is not possible to assign to globals (for safety reasons), but it is possible to retrieve their value.
-(This is how function calls work.)
-Trying to acces an undefined global (or a global with the value `nil`) results in a runtime error.
+Trying to acces an undefined global or a global with the value `nil` results in a runtime error.

 Variable names and other identifiers can begin with a lowercase or capital English letter  (`a...z`, `A...Z`) or with an underscore (`_`), then any of `a...z`, `A...Z`, `0...9`, or `_` follows.

-By convention, variables declared with `let` are usually considered constants.

 ## Global Constants